-There has recently been considerable discussion on how artists can utilise NFTs to construct and monetize a superfan community, with fans purchasing an NFT “ticket” or “access pass” to join the artist’s community.
+There has recently been considerable discussion on how artists can utilize NFTs to construct and monetize a superfan community, with fans purchasing an NFT “ticket” or “access pass” to join the artist’s community.
 Instead of paying to join a community (like they can on other creator platforms like Patreon and Twitch), fans would sell their NFT to another bidder who was interested in joining the community.

-The question that people do have is whether NFTs are designed solely for artists or whether they can also be used by fans who want to be a part of their favourite artists’ work in new ways.
-Owning a piece of the creative process means that fans don’t have to sit on the side-lines and watch artists produce from afar.
+The question that people do have is whether NFTs are designed solely for artists or whether they can also be used by fans who want to be a part of their favorite artists’ work in new ways.
+Owning a piece of the creative process means that fans don’t have to sit on the sidelines and watch artists produce from afar.
 Even so, owning an NFT does not always imply ownership of the original work.
 An NFT is a token of the original work that has “minted”.
 When fans buy an NFT, they get a token that holds the digital music file or artwork, as well as proof of authenticity from the artist (usually the artist’s signature) and the ledger (since it’s powered by blockchain).
 Each NFT has a unique identification code and metadata that distinguishes it from other tokens, and its origin is tracked on a blockchain.